 For more information about choosing the best oils for cooking, you can visit Healthline or check out Medical News Today.

-While olive oil may not be the only healthy cooking option, it remains a strong contender for its multitude of benefits, essential nutrients, and rich flavor.
-By understanding the properties of olive oil compared to other cooking oils, you can make informed choices that suit your health and culinary preferences.
+Olive oil may not be the only healthy way of cooking, but with its many benefits, key nutrients and deep flavour, it is one of them.
+When considering the benefits of olive oil over other cooking oils, you can make choices that work well for your health and culinary tastes.

 How to Choose the Best Olive Oil for Your Kitchen